Propagation complete encodings of smooth DNNF theories: Embedding Basic Cardinality Constraints in an Encoding

 The formula $\phi(\vek{x}) \wedge \theta(\vek{x})$ consists of all the prime implicates of the exactly-$2$ constraint, so it is a propagation complete representation of this constraint.
 Using unit propagation and resolution, one can verify that the formula $\phi(\vek{x}) \wedge \theta'(\vek{x}, \vek{s}) \wedge \neg s_{3,2} \wedge \neg x_4$ implies $\phi(\vek{x}) \wedge (\neg x_1 \vee \neg x_2) \wedge (\neg x_1 \vee \neg x_3) \wedge (\neg x_2 \vee \neg x_3) \wedge \neg x_4$, so it is contradictory.
 On the other hand, unit propagation does not derive a contradiction.
 It follows that $\phi(\vek{x}) \wedge \theta'(\vek{x}, \vek{s})$ is an encoding of exactly-$2$ constraint on the variables $\vek{x}$ which is not unit refutation complete.

-In the next subsections, we assume that $\theta$ is the at-most-one or the exactly-one constraint and present additional requirements on $\theta'$ that are sufficient to guarantee that the replacement of $\theta$ by $\theta'$ preserves unit refutation completeness or propagation completeness.
+In the next subsections, we consider the at-most-one and the exactly-one constraints as $\theta$ and describe their encodings $\theta'$ such that the replacement of $\theta$ by $\theta'$ in an arbitrary encoding preserves a specified propagation strength.

-\subsection{At-most-one constraint}
+\subsection{At-most-one Constraint}

-Consider a set of literals \(l_1, \dots, l_n\).
-The \emph{at-most-one} constraint \(\amo{\{l_1, \dots, l_n\}}\) or \(\amo{l_1, \dots, l_n}\) is satisfied if and only if at most one of the literals \(l_1, \dots, l_n\) is satisfied.
-For simplicity, let us assume that all the literals $l_i$ are positive and form the vector of the variables $\vek{x}$.
-By \(\amorep{\vek{x}}\) we denote the canonical representation of \(\amo{\vek{x}}\) consisting of all the prime implicates of this function.
-The number of clauses in $\amorep{\vek{x}}$ is quadratic, however, there are linear size encodings using auxiliary variables~\cite{S05,C10,FG10,FPDN05,HN13}.
-All the encodings of the at-most-one constraint described in the literature are prime 2-CNFs, hence, they are propagation complete by~\cite{BBCGK13}.
-We show that using these encodings in place of \(\amorep{\vek{x}}\) inside of another encoding preserves unit refutation completeness of the whole encoding.
+Recall that $\amo{A}$ is the at-most-one constraint for a set of literals $A$ and by \(\amorep{A}\) we denote the canonical representation of \(\amo{A}\) consisting of all the prime implicates of this function.
+For simplicity, let us assume that all the literals in $A$ are positive and form a vector of the variables $\vek{x}$.

+The number of clauses in $\amorep{\vek{x}}$ is quadratic, however, there are linear size encodings using auxiliary variables~\cite{S05,C10,FG10,FPDN05,HN13,NM15}.
+Most of the encodings of the at-most-one constraint described in the literature are prime 2-CNFs, hence, they are propagation complete by~\cite{BBCGK13}.
+We show that using these encodings in place of \(\amorep{\vek{x}}\) inside another encoding preserves unit refutation completeness of the whole encoding.

-The proof of the result uses the assumption that the encoding $\amoenc{\vek{x}, \vek{z}}$ does not contain positive ocurrences of the variables from $\vek{x}$.
-This assumption is satisfied for any irredundant 2-CNF encoding of $\amo{\vek{x}}$, however, anti-monotonicity of the represented function and irredundancy of the encoding are not sufficient to guarantee it.
-In order to demonstrate this, one can verify that the formula
+The proof of the result uses the assumption that an encoding $\amoenc{\vek{x}, \vek{z}}$ does not contain positive ocurrences of the variables from $\vek{x}$.
+This is a natural assumption satisfied by any irredundant 2-CNF encoding of $\amo{\vek{x}}$, in particular, by most of the encodings suggested in the references above.